mnellemann/hmci/doc/readme-suse.md

 If you are running Linux on Power, you can find ppc64le Grafana packages on the [Power DevOps](https://www.power-devops.com/grafana) site.

-When logged in to Grafana (port 3000, admin/admin) create a datasource that points to the local InfluxDB.
-Now import the provided dashboards.

 ## Download and Install HMCi